Last updated on October 27th, 2023 at 14:38

 Yes, eating roasted coffee beans can and will increase your level of caffeine in your body quicker than drinking a cup of coffee.
 The chlorogenic acid, a potent antioxidant, has the effect of increasing the solubility of caffeine and thus helps your body to absorb it quicker.

-since most coffee beans sold as edible beans are covered in dark chocolate there is the boost from the caffeine from the chocolate coating.
+since most coffee beans sold as edible beans are covered in dark chocolate there is a boost from the caffeine from the chocolate coating.
 When you are in the situation where drinking coffee is not possible, have a little bag of edible coffee beans at hand.

 Is It OK To Chew Coffee Beans?